rizqidjamaluddin/Gatekeeper/README.md

 This is an *authorization* package - use it alongside whatever authentication model, package or function you like.
 Authoriazation is about determining if a user is allowed to do this or that, *not* if the user is who they claim to be.
 This separation is intentional; whether you've got OAuth 2.0 sessions or good ol' passwords, Gatekeeper doesn't mind.

+*Please understand that Gatekeeper has flexibility and extendibility in mind*.
+It may be a tad more difficult to get the hang of, compared to other packages and their shortcuts.
+That's deliberate; Gatekeeper makes no assumptions and doesn't restrict itself, so you'll need to tell it exactly what to do.
+We provide as little automagic as possible.

 ## Example

 Vanilla PHP: